SachinIchake/tomtom_assignment/README.md

 ![Screenshot](resources/architecture.jpg)

 ## Problem Statement
 	In this project, we have used various natural language processing techniques and machine learning algorithms to classify fake news articles using Machine Learning and Deep Learning models.

-###### 	Prerequisites
+###### 	Prerequisites for ML and DL Models
 	Python 3.6
 	Libraries:
 	    •	Sklearn (scikit-learn)